pwshAgyjkcrg761/SubVoid-plus/README.md

 **This repository is provided "as-is" for archival purposes.** The author is not actively looking for feedback, feature requests, or bug reports.
 The issue tracker is disabled.

 ## Disclaimer
-*SubVoid+ is a tool for subtitle metadata management.
+*SubVoid+™ is a tool for subtitle metadata management.
 The author is not responsible for the content of the files processed or any legal implications arising from the modification of third-party subtitle data.
 Use this utility responsibly and in accordance with local copyright regulations.*

 ---
 > **Document Control**<br>
-> *This document is up-to-date with the following version of SubVoid+.*<br>
+> *This document is up-to-date with the following version of SubVoid+™.*<br>
 > *2026.07.12__13.43.00*